 -

-Unprocessed trauma doesn't disappear with time.
+Trauma that goes unaddressed doesn't disappear with time.
 It reorganizes itself.
 It shows up in your health, your relationships, your capacity for joy, your sense of safety in the world.
-It shapes what you believe you deserve.
+It shapes what you believe you deserve and what you allow yourself to reach for.

-When trauma gets worked through, the weight lifts in ways that are hard to describe until you've felt it.
+When trauma gets worked through the weight lifts in ways that are hard to describe until you've felt it.
 The reactions that once felt automatic start to have space around them.
 The past stops bleeding into the present at every turn.
-You start to feel at home in your own life.
+The numbness gives way to something warmer.
+You start to feel at home in your own life in a way you may not have felt in a very long time.

 -